Is the CMA certification worth it?

 I’m going to be honest with you: becoming a CMA takes dedication – dedication of your time and finances.

-So are the cost and effort of meeting the Certified Management Accountant requirements worth it?
+So is the cost and effort of meeting the Certified Management Accountant requirements worth it?

 In my opinion, there are so many benefits of the CMA designation, many of which I have had the pleasure of enjoying throughout my career.